mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z

-Wrote a script to replace all characters A and c from input to Z and e respectively using "sed"
+Wrote a script to replace all characters A and c from input to Z and e respectively using "tr" twice